 During the Transforming Learning for the Third Century (TLTC) Initiative, the Provost's Office and CRLT worked with stakeholders across campus to identify five Engaged Learning Goals and related Assessment Tools.
 For each learning goal, there is also a White Paper that discusses context, strategies, and the benefits and drawbacks of each assessment tool.

-Below, we highlight the assessment tools for each learning goal that are particularly well-suited for community-engaged initiatives.
+Below, we highlight the free assessment tools for each learning goal that are particularly well-suited for community-engaged initiatives.
 Each goal links to the complete list of related assessment tools.

 Tools relevant for all five goals:

-- Cultural Intelligence Scale: free, validated scale
+- Cultural Intelligence Scale: validated scale, fee required

-- AAC&U's Teamwork VALUE Rubric: free, direct measure
+- AAC&U's Teamwork VALUE Rubric: direct measure

-- Teamwork survey-peer assessment: free, 32 item tool
+- Teamwork survey-peer assessment: 32 item tool